adamakomou/project-management-cheat-sheet/README.md

 ### Quality

-**Prevention Over Inspection** -it is better to stop a defect from occurring.
+**Prevention Over Inspection** - it is better to stop a defect from occurring.
 If you cannot do that, it is better to find the defect before your customer does and of course if your customer finds a defect, your quality process might not be working!

 **Plan Quality Management** - the process of identifying quality requirements and/or standards and